lynscott/lsfitness-0f6dd/src/pages/index.md

         image: images/about.jpg
       - title: During The Program
         content: >
           ###### This won't be your average, cookie cutter online program.

           Creating your program is only one part of the task, holding you accountable to execute is the real key to success.

           You'll be able to message me anytime in the app with questions regarding your plan, exercises, lifting form or anything else with a 2hr response time 8am to 6pm.

-During our weekly I'll make adjustments based on your feedback and progress.
-It's expected that you'll log your meals and workouts, and I'll be there to remind you if your falling short or push you if your not going hard enough.
+          During our weekly meetings I'll get your feedback on how the program is going and how you feel.
+I'll make adjustments as needed as you progress.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item